 Life on the Lakes

-With five main lakes, fed by the waters of four major rivers, and fringed by the Ninety Mile Beach, the Gippsland Lakes system is the biggest expanse of inland waterways in the southern hemisphere, with over 400 square kilometres of lakes, rivers and lagoons that have made this region an ideal location for all forms of water based fun and sport, and exceptional fishing.
+You’re on the doorstep of the Gippsland Lakes system, the biggest expanse of inland waterways in the Southern Hemisphere, consisting of five main lakes, fed by the waters of four major rivers, and fringed by the Ninety Mile Beach.
+With more than 400 square kilometres of lakes, rivers and lagoons, this region is an ideal location for all forms of water-based fun, sport and exceptional fishing.

-With that you're off to Metung, where the Great Alpine Road touring route ends.
-Life assumes a relaxed pace in Metung, a picture-book village on the shores of Bancroft Bay and Lake King.
-Follow your nose to the harbourside restaurants to indulge in quality local seafood and wine, spend a day floating around in a boat and stroll along the water's edge at sunset, cooking up your next adventure.
+Carry on to Metung, a picture-book village on the shores of Bancroft Bay and Lake King, where the Great Alpine Road touring route ends.
+Life assumes a relaxed pace here.
+Follow your nose to harbourside restaurants for quality seafood and wine; spend a day floating around in a boat; and stroll the water's edge at sunset, cooking up your next adventure.

 Buchan Caves Reserve